aniskhan25/hmsc/docs/source/plan.rst

 ..
 What meetings you organize during development and what is expected to
 .. happen during them.

--  Initial PO meeting: We will meet our PO in person and discuss project requirements and goals.
+-  Initial meeting: We will meet with our PI and discuss project requirements and goals.
--  Weekly PO meeting: We will discuss the project’s progress weekly with our PO in a remote meeting.
-We will discuss the features in progress;
-   our progress towards the next release; and perform requirements analysis.
+-  Weekly meeting: We will discuss the project's progress bi-weekly with our team members in a remote meeting.
+We will discuss the features in progress; our progress towards the next release/prototype, and review feedback from interested project repository watchers.
 -  Post-release meeting: We will discuss a release of the software after it is published.